Mira AI agent - Vendor Scout

 Vendor Scout automates the research behind these fields so teams can focus on evaluating risk instead of gathering information.

-Company Profile (AI Context for All Agents)
+Business details (AI Context for All Agents)

 The Company Profile in your Settings provides context that all Mira AI agents use when generating suggestions.